isdotcom/autonag/README.md

-# nagios-auto
+# autonag
-Resources for automating Nagios host add
+Resources for automating Nagios host add and delete